tdwg/process/review_manager.md

 A news item should be added by the Author to the initiating group's home page on the TDWG site, and the Review Manager should send the same announcement to at least the TDWG and Taxacom email lists and potentially other web sites such as GBIF.
 An example announcement can be found as Section 5.3 and links to prior announcements in Section 5.4.
 Contact [secretariat@tdwg.org](mailto:secretariat@tdwg.org) for any assistance.

+A publicly visible issue tracking system should be used in the Public Review.
+This will ensure that the Author and the community can view the comments and that a log of all comments is maintained for future reference.
+Comments are normaly posted by and identified to the commenter.
+However, comments may also be emailed to the Review Manager in two circumstances: if the commenter is unable to use the issue tracker or if the commenter wishes to remain anonymous.
+Although the default is signed comments, anonymous comments may be accepted at the Review Manager's discretion.
+In either circumstance, the Review Manager should post the comments to the tracker on behalf of the submitter.

 Public comment may result in all of the following

 - Positive suggestions that will improve and enhance the utility of the Standard.